Invoicing Projects

 • On Account Invoicing

-The supporting information for on account invoicing is created when outcome is generated or invoice lines are entered.
+The supporting information for on account invoicing is created when outcome is generated or invoice lines are specified.
 Outcome is retrieved from the project elements flagged as input to on account invoicing.
 The invoice proposal is priced when the outcome is generated.

-The valid pricing alternatives for on account invoicing are Pricing based on outcome and Manual pricing in the invoice proposal.
+The valid pricing alternatives for on account invoicing are pricing based on outcome and manual pricing in the invoice proposal.

 • Adjustment Invoicing